CanerMS/Femu-KI-PDF/README.md

-﻿# PDF Classification System - Supervised Learning
+﻿# PDF + TXT Classification System - Supervised Learning

 A system that provides a detection of the pdf documents as "useful" or "not useful" profiting from supervised learning with Random Forest and intelligent text extraction caching.
+There are 2 different mods.
+Supervised and Unsupervised learn.
+The mod can be arranged in main.py.
 ---

 ## **Project Status**